Delicious Jambalaya Easy Recipe for Flavorful Meal

 Remove the bay leaves before serving and adjust seasoning with salt and pepper as needed.

-- Presentation Tips: Serve the jambalaya in large bowls, garnished with sliced green onions and a sprinkle of fresh parsley for a vibrant touch.
-Consider adding a wedge of lime on the side for a zesty finish!
+Serve in large bowls, garnished with green onions and parsley.
+A wedge of lime adds a zesty finish.